The HCI Education page is a collection of resources for students and educators interested in Human-Computer Interaction.

 Master of Science in HCI

-Master of Science in Human-Computer Interaction offered online and on campus.
+Master of Science in Human-Computer Interaction

 - Rensselaer Polytechnic Institute